auth0/passport-wsfed-saml2/README.md

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

+## Security Notice

+The [Security Notice](SECURITY-NOTICE.md) lists the version that is vulnerable and the actions that are required to upgrade to the lastest version.

 ## Author